lxndio/aas-benchmark/README.md

 #### Pattern From Argument

-You can also specify a pattern as a UTF-8 string by using the `--patternfromarg` argument:
+You can also specify a pattern as a UTF-8 string by using the `--pa` argument:

 ```
-aas-benchmark naive ... --patternfromarg abc
+aas-benchmark naive ... --pa abc
 ```

 This command would set the pattern as `abc`.

 #### Pattern From File

-It is possible to load a pattern as a UTF-8 string from a file by using `--patternfromfile`:
+It is possible to load a pattern as a UTF-8 string from a file by using `--pf`:

 ```
-aas-benchmark naive ... --patternfromfile pattern.txt
+aas-benchmark naive ... --pf pattern.txt
 ```

 This would load the content of the file `pattern.txt` as the pattern.

 #### Random Pattern

-You can also use the `--randompattern` argument to generate a random pattern with a length of `m` bytes:
+You can also use the `--pr` argument to generate a random pattern with a length of `m` bytes:

 ```
-aas-benchmark naive ... --randompattern m
+aas-benchmark naive ... --pr m
 ```

 ### Specifying a Seed